thejinxters/popl-project/paper.md

 Interface and adaptation
 ========================

-The overloading module also
+The overloading module also provides a convenient implementation of interfaces and adaptation.
+The interface class accepts an object as its argument and binds all of its methods to that object.
+Defined interfaces are checked dynamically;
-provides a convenient implementation of interfaces and adaptation.
-The interface class accepts an object as its argument and binds all its methods to that object.
-It allows to define interfaces that are checked dynamically.
-Hence, There is no need to explicitly indicate when an object or a class implements a given interface, as it shown in **code block H**; Person class is the interface of Developer class.
+hence, There is no need to explicitly indicate when an object or a class implements a given interface.
+In **code block H**, `Person` class is the interface of `Developer` class.

 #####Code Block H: https://github.com/ceronman/typeannotations
 ```python